KfurkK/CLab/Stacks/SortingMergingStacks/README.md

+Problem: Stack Merger & Sorter
-Adapted from my final exam question: \
+Adapted from 1st year final exam

-You are given two stacks that is containing integer values in ascending order (the lowest element is at the top).
+You are given two stacks, each containing integer values in ascending order (i.e., smallest element is at the top).

+Objective:
-Merge both of the stacks and make a new stack, that is ascending.
+Merge both stacks into a new stack such that the resulting stack is also in ascending order (lowest at the top).

+Constraints:
-You are allowed to use stacks only (no arrays)
+You must use only stacks (no arrays, linked lists, or other data structures).

-Solution:
-* Merge two stacks
+* You may create temporary stacks as needed.

-* Sort them using bubble sort
+* You can only access stack elements using push(), pop(), and peek()/top() operations.